DCC-EX/dcc-ex.github.io/docs/support/wifi-at-version.rst

 ----

-Checking the AT version of a Makerfabs ESP8266 Wifi Shield
+Checking the AT version of a Makerfabs ESP8266 WiFi Shield
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 .. image:: /_static/images/wifi/makerfabs-esp8266-wifi-shield.png